regulyagoston/regulyagoston.github.io/cv.md

  	- *English*: TOEFL ibt: 104, B2 certificate, general (2008) and economics specific (2011)
     - *German*: B2 certificate, general, 2014
  - **IT skills**:
-	- Proficient: MatLab, R, Microsoft Office programs
+	- *Proficient*: MatLab, R, Microsoft Office programs
-	- Advanced: Python
+	- *Advanced*: Python
-	- Intermediate: Stata, Eviews, SPSS, Mathematica
+	- *Intermediate*: Stata, Eviews, SPSS, Mathematica
 - **Driving license**: A and B categories
 - **Hobbies**:
 	- I have been sailing for fourteen years, and achieved 1st award in the National Competition of Jolle 25 class in 2007, 2009 and 2010.